ydkb/ydkb.github.io/help/en/firmware.md

 ## Get the current firmware version

-<ru>The USB name of the device</ru> mostly contains the date of the current firmware, the format of which is shown at the end of this article.
+<u>The USB name of the device</u> mostly contains the date of the current firmware, the format of which is shown at the end of this article.

 ### 1 Connect the keyboard to the computer by wire.